This post may contain affiliate links. See our affiliate disclaimer here.

 But then Heath sent an email, found us a sponsor, and two weeks later found the perfect RV for our first home.
 We created a GoFundMe to raise enough money to get us started on the road and suddenly, we were counting down the days to the grand adventure instead of the wedding day!

 Four days after our rainy wedding, my newlywed husband and I started driving west and didn’t stop our tour of the country for the next 200 days.
 When we returned home to Texas, we asked our close friends and family if they expected us to finish.
 Most of them said no (Thanks, guys).
 They expected us to quit or stop somewhere along the way and come home.
 After all, seven months on the road isn’t exactly all glamorous, easy travel—especially for your honeymoon!

-But despite our doubts and everyone else’s, we’ve now driven to all lower 48 states and Alaska exploring national parks, big cities, and every small town in between for total of 18,280 miles of America.
+But despite our doubts and everyone else’s, we’ve now driven to 49 states exploring national parks, big cities, and every small town in between for a total of 18,280 miles of America.
 Plus, we flew to Hawaii, since there, of course, isn’t a road to the islands.
-(And yes, people ask me that every time I tell them we visited all 50 states).
+(And yes, people ask me how we drove there every single time I tell them we visited all 50 states).

-Now without further ado, I’d like to share you with you the cost of travel.
-Our finalized financial records for 200 days on the road + flights to Hawaii + an Alaska road trip.
-How much do you think it costs to pay for 18K miles of gasoline?
+Now without further ado, I’d like to share with you the cost of travel.
+Our finalized financial records for visiting the lower 48 in 200 days + flights to Hawaii + an Alaska road trip.

 How Much Does It Cost To Visit All 50 States?